 Why Trade Gold with AvaTrade Australia?

 First thing’s first: you can start trading with AvaTrade today for as little as and start trading gold and other precious metals.
 As a welcome bonus, we are offering up to $10,000, depending on your initial deposit.
 AvaTrade is a regulated and trusted broker on 5 continents, and is an Australian Securities and Investment Commission (ASIC) regulated firm.
 We have been trusted by our clients for the past 11 years and are here to help you today.
-You will get access to a range of educational tools, trading advantages and benefits that are exclusive to AvaTrade clients.
+You will get access to a range of trading educational tools, trading advantages and benefits that are exclusive to AvaTrade clients.

 We offer a range of trading platforms for all types of traders and levels of experience, including automated trading solutions.
 With AvaTrade, you are guaranteed to find a trading environment that suits your style.